Commando (company)

 Commando is an American underwear company based in Vermont.
 Founder Kerry O'Brien pioneered "raw cut" undergarments with no seams, elastic or trim on the edges.
 Commando is reportedly more present at red carpet events such as the Academy Awards and New York Fashion Week than any other underwear brand.
 The undergarments appear at over 30 New York Fashion Week shows per season.

 History

 Kerry O'Brien, former senior vice president for Weber Shandwick, initially founded the company in 2003 when she launched Takeouts, a line of removable bra inserts packaged in Chinese-food type containers.
 In 2005, O'Brien introduced her line of "raw cut" undergarments called Commando, named after the phrase "going commando."
 After the line's launch, it received attention from fashion designers around the country and the company was later renamed Commando.

 Initially, O'Brien sold her line to retailers door to door.
 In the first year of operations, more than 500 stores sold Commando and the company reached $1 million in sales.

 O'Brien designs undergarments that do not show under clothing and are made without elastic.
 Her elastic-free waistband and weighted slip are patented.
 Commando undergarments led to O'Brien's nomination to serve on the Council of Fashion Designers of America.

+In 2005, O’Brien introduced the company’s signature raw‑cut undergarments, designed without elastic or trim to eliminate visible panty lines, and soon renamed the company Commando after the colloquial phrase “going commando.”
+The brand quickly expanded through direct sales to retailers and became known for its fabric‑forward innovation and celebrity following.
+Originally focused on intimate apparel, Commando extended its offerings into hosiery, shapewear, and ready‑to‑wear apparel throughout the 2010s.